SalesforceLabs/LightningWebChartJS/docs/api/axes/radial.md

 https://www.chartjs.org/docs/latest/axes/radial/

-RadialAxis inherits all the properties from [BaseAxis]({{ "/docs/api/axes.html" | relative_url }}) and exposes Radial axis configuration fields
+RadialAxis inherits all the properties from [BaseAxis]({{ "/docs/api/axes.html" | relative_url }})

+Radial axes are used specifically for the radar and polar area chart types.
+These axes overlay the chart area, rather than being positioned on one of the edges

 ## API

-Extends attribute from BaseAxis and BaseAttribute
+RadialAxis does not expose own properties, and inherits the ones of BaseAxis